As you think ahead to applying to graduate school, consider some recommendations from your pre-medical/pre-health advisors:

 - organize an activity or event

-Summer opportunities.
-UMass Dartmouth is part of the University of Massachusetts that also includes the Medical School at Worcester (UMMS).
-UMMS offers several summer preparatory programs designed to give students experience in clinical research and/or allied health careers.
+UMass Dartmouth is part of the University of Massachusetts System that also includes the Chan Medical School in Worcester (UMass Chan).
+Chan offers several summer preparatory programs designed to give students experience in clinical research and/or allied health careers.

 - Undergraduate Research Opportunity Program.
 This is a ten-week summer program where successful applicants will work with an experienced researcher.

 - Summer Enrichment Program.
 This is a tuition-free, four-week residential program for undergraduate sophomores and juniors from under-represented and/or disadvantaged backgrounds interested in entering the healthcare field.
 Under-represented or disadvantaged individuals include those from economically and educationally disadvantaged backgrounds (i.e., first-generation college graduates) or individuals under-represented in medicine (i.e., Portuguese in MA).

 For more information, please contact the Office of Outreach Programs or call 508.856.2707